-c.
-Fosters a responsible industry, whereby businesses will only be allowed to expand if they prioritize diversity, good wages, sustainability, and community investment. d.
+• c.
+Fosters a responsible industry, whereby businesses will only be allowed to expand if they prioritize diversity, good wages. sustainability, and community investment. d.
 Promotes the participation of individuals most impacted by cannabis prohibition in the legal, regulated industry. e.
 Generates needed revenue, including to reinvest in communities that have been disproportionately impacted by prohibition, for substance abuse treatment and education, and to train more law enforcement officers to detect impaired driving.
-(7) It is necessary to ensure consistency and fairness in the application of this Chapter throughout the State and that, therefore, the matters addressed by this Chapter are, except as specified herein, matters of statewide concern.
-8D-101.
-Def ntext requires otherwise, the following definitions apply in this Chapter: (1) Cannabis. - All parts of the plant of the genus cannabis, the seeds thereof, the resin extracted from any part of the plant, and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or its resin, including cannabis concentrate.
+(7) It is necessary to ensure consistency and fairness in the application of this Chapter throughout the State and that, therefore, the matters addressed by this Chapter are, except as specified herein, matters of statewide concern. " § 18D-101.
+Def iinitions.
+Unless the co ntext requires otherwise, the following definitions apply in this Chapter: (1) Cannabis. - All parts of the plant of the genus cannabis, the seeds thereof, the resin extracted from any part of the plant, and every compound, manufacture. salt, derivative, mixture, or preparation of the plant, its seeds, or its resin including cannabis concentrate.
 "Cannabis" does not include hemp, nor does it include fiber produced from the stalks, oil, or cake made from the seeds of the plant, or sterilized seed of the plant, which is incapable of germination.
-(2) Cannabis accessories. - Any equipment, products, or materials of any kind that are used, intended for use, or designed for use in planting, propagating, cultivating, growing, harvesting, composting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, vaporizing, or containing cannabis, or for ingesting, inhaling, or otherwise introducing cannabis into the human body.
-(3) Cannabis cultivation facility. - An entity registered to cultivate, prepare, and package cannabis and sell cannabis to other cannabis establishments but not to consumers.
-A cannabis cultivation facility may not produce cannabis concentrates, tinctures, extracts, or other cannabis products unless it is also licensed as a cannabis product manufacturing facility.
-(4) Cannabis delivery service An entity registered to deliver cannabis to consumers.
-(5) Cannabis establishment. - A cannabis cultivation facility, a cannabis delivery service, an on-site consumption establishment, a cannabis testing facility, a cannabis product manufacturing facility, a cannabis transporter, a retail cannabis store, or any other type of cannabis business authorized and registered by the Department.
-(6) Cannabis product manufacturing facility. - An entity registered to purchase cannabis; manufacture, prepare, and package cannabis products; and sell cannabis and cannabis products to other cannabis establishments but not to consumers.
-(7) Cannabis products. - Products that are comprised of cannabis, cannabis concentrate, or cannabis extract and other ingredients and are intended for use or consumption, such as, but not limited to, edible products, ointments, and tinctures.
-(8) Cannabis testing facility. - An entity registered to test cannabis for potency 3-7 and contaminants.
-(9) Cannabis transporter. - An entity registered to transport cannabis between \ cannabis establishments.
+(2) Cannabis accessories Any equipment, products, or materials of any kind that are used, intended for use, or designed for use in planting, propagating cultivating, growing, harvesting, composting, manufacturing, compounding converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, vaporizing, or containing cannabis, or for ingesting inhaling, or otherwise introducing cannabis into the human body.
+(3) Cannabis cultivation facility. - An entity registered to cultivate, prepare, and package cannabis, and sell cannabis to other cannabis establishments.
+A cannabis cultivation facility may not produce cannabis concentrates, tinctures. extracts, or other cannabis products unless it is also licensed as a cannabis product manufacturing facility.
+(4) Cannabis establishment. - A cannabis cultivation facility, an on-site consumption establishment, a cannabis testing facility, a cannabis product manufacturing facility, a cannabis transporter, or any other type of cannabis business authorized and registered by the Commission.
+(5) Cannabis product manufacturing facility. - An entity registered to purchase cannabis, manufacture, prepare, and package cannabis products, and sell cannabis and cannabis products to other cannabis establishments but not to consumers.
+(6) Cannabis products. - Products that are comprised of cannabis, cannabis concentrate, or cannabis extract and other ingredients and are intended for use or consumption, such as, but not limited to, edible products, ointments, and tinctures.
+(7) Cannabis testing facility. - An entity registered to test cannabis for potency 3, . , (and contaminants.
+(8) Cannabis transporter. - An entity registered to transport cannabis between 7\ cannabis establishments.
+(9) Commission. - The North Carolina Alcoholic Beverage Control Commission established under G.S.
+18B-200.